hapax/hapax.github.io/assets/simple-physics.md

 $$

 Incidentally, this explains why grandfather clocks are so large!
-They need to house a large (usually non-cucurbitar) pendulum of length around one metre.
+They need to house a large (usually non-cucurbitar) pendulum with
+$\ell \approx 1$ m.
 In order to make the clock, we need a ruler to measure out the length of string.
-But for maximal whimsy, we can turn a stopwatch, pumpkin and spool of string *into* a ruler!
+But for maximal whimsy, we can switch things up, and turn a stopwatch, pumpkin and spool of string into a ruler!
-Use the string as a ruler, snip off the corresponding length, attach the pumpkin and gently wobble.
+Measure with the string, snip off the corresponding length, attach the pumpkin and gently wobble.
-By timing the period of the wobble with the stopwatch, we can figure out how long the string is!
+By timing the period with the stopwatch, you can figure out how long things are!

 #### 2.2.
 Drag and drop<a id="sec-2-2" name="sec-2-2"></a>

-In case pumpkin timepieces aren't your thing, we'll ratchet down the whimsy and turn to the aeorodynamics of spheres.
+<Maybe pumpkin timepieces aren't your thing.
+Let's ratchet down the
+whimsy and turn to the aeorodynamics of spheres.
-In realistic fluids, adjacent layers of flow like to stick together, and will resist *shearing* forces which try to pull them apart.
+In realistic fluids, nearby layers like to stick together, and will resist *shearing* forces which try to pull them apart.
 This resistance to shearing is called [*viscosity*](https://en.wikipedia.org/wiki/Viscosity).
-Dragging an object through a fluid takes work because, as we plough through, we necessarily displace these layers.
+Dragging an object through a fluid takes work because the fluid shears as it moves around the object.

-We're now going to determine the *drag force* on a sphere being dragged through a viscous fluid.
+Our goal will be to determine the *drag force* on a sphere moving slowly through a viscous fluid.
-As above, we're going to use dimensional analysis to write this drag force as a function of other parameters.
-The possibly relevant parameters are:
+Here are some possibly relevant features of the system:
 - the radius of the sphere $r$, dimension $[r] = L$;
 - the speed of the sphere $v$, dimension $[v] = LT^{-1}$;
 - the mass of the sphere $m$, dimension $[m] = M$;
 - the density of the fluid $\rho$, dimension $[\rho] = ML^{-3}$;
 - the viscosity of the fluid $\mu$.

-In principle, all of these factors will be involved; this is too many for dimensional analysis to work.
+In principle, all of these factors are involved, but this is too much for dimensional analysis to handle.
 (See the <a href="#sec-2-4">usage notes</a> to understand why.)
-But it turns out that the mass of the fluid and sphere are only relevant when the fluid flow is partly [*turbulent*](https://en.wikipedia.org/wiki/Turbulence) and unsteady.
+But it turns out that the mass of the fluid and sphere are only relevant when the fluid flow is fast-moving, [*turbulent*](https://en.wikipedia.org/wiki/Turbulence) and unsteady.
-If the sphere moves through the fluid slowly enough, only the geometry of the sphere and viscosity are relevant.
+But if the sphere moves slowly enough, the fluid remains in well-defined layers ("laminar flow") and the mass $m$ and density
-This is called "laminar" (layered) flow because, in contrast to turbulent flow, the fluid remains in well-defined layers.
+$\rho$ become irrelevant.

-I haven't told you the dimensions of viscosity yet, but we can determine them easily enough.
+I haven't told you the dimensions of viscosity yet, but we can find them fairly easily.
 Imagine two layers separated by a distance $d$.
-Suppose I try to separate them by simply moving one layer, parallel to the second, but at a speed $v$.
+Suppose I try to separate them by simply moving one layer, parallel to the second but at speed $v$.
 Experiment shows that the fluid will resist with some force $f = F/A$ per unit area, proportional to $v$ and inversely proportional to the separation $d$.
-The constant of the proportionality is the viscosity $\mu$, and we can use this to determine the dimensions:
+The viscosity $\mu$ is the constant of the proportionality, so

 $$
 f = \frac{F}{A} = \mu \left(\frac{v}{d}\right) \quad \Longrightarrow \quad [\mu] =